sisinflab/elliot/docs/source/guide/negative.rst

 Another possible solution to address this feature is to choose a *uniform random* strategy.
 With this approach the configuration file must be report also the number of negative samples to take into account.

-Be careful: to guarantee the reproducibility of the experiment, in this casa Elliot store in the dataset folder the computed negative items following the following schema for a generic tab-separated-value
+Be careful: to guarantee the reproducibility of the experiment, in this case Elliot store in the dataset folder the computed negative items following the following schema for a generic tab-separated-value

 ``(user_id, item_test_id)   neg_item1   neg_item2 ....``